iotexproject/dev-portal-content/academy/sprout-your-depin.md

 All successful submissions in each category will receive a unique limited-edition NFT minted on the IoTeX Mainnet, available on the [MIMO NFT Exchange](https://nft.mimo.exchange/).

 ## Community and Support
+- Telegram: Join the [Builders Zone](https://t.me/IoTeXGroup/820930) for real-time discussions and support.
 - Discord Community: [Join our Discord server](https://discord.gg/AajbtmpQ) for real-time discussions and support.
 - Stack Overflow: For detailed questions, use the IoTeX tag on Stack Overflow.

 We encourage creativity and technical prowess in your submissions.
 Show us what you can do with the IoTeX Protocol!